-Hometown: Monroe, Mich.
-Alma Mater: University of Toledo
+Hometown: Hickman, Neb.
+Alma Mater: University of Nebraska

 Hometown: Iowa City, Iowa Alma Mater: Wingate University (N.C.)

-Saehler is in her first season as graduate assistant coach on Scott Mattera’s Concordia volleyball staff.
+Saehler completed her second season as a graduate assistant coach on the Concordia volleyball staff in 2018.
 Saehler graduated from Wingate University in Wingate, N.C., in May 2017 with a bachelor of science in human services.

 As a member of the NCAA Division II Bulldogs, Saehler twice earned All-America honors from the AVCA.
 Additionally, she collected three Southeast All-Region honors and was named South Atlantic all-conference all four years.

 Abby is the daughter of Bill and Donna Saehler.
-The native of Iowa City, Iowa, is pursuing her master’s degree from Concordia.
+The native of Iowa City, Iowa, is pursuing her MBA from Concordia.